 With thousands of grape varieties to choose from, Italians live by one general rule: regionality is key when pairing food and wine.
 “What grows together, goes together” is a popular adage that will help you select the right accompaniment for your dish.
-It’s hard to go wrong with recipes and vino that come from the same region.
+It’s hard to go wrong with recipes and wine that come from the same region.

 Cesanese del Piglio